-For most companies in OHADA countries, the SYSCOHADA accounting system is an elaboration of the French Plan Comptable, and it applies to small and medium-sized entities (SMEs).
-It is effective 1 January 2018.
-However, for listed companies and companies seeking financing in a public capital market, the new OHADA system requires IFRS Standards in consolidated financial statements starting 1 January 2019.
+For most companies in OHADA countries, the SYSCOHADA accounting system is an elaboration of the French Plan Comptable.
+It applies to small and mediumsized entities (SMEs) and excludes banking companies, financial market players, insurance companies and social security institutions, to which specific regulatory frameworks apply.
+However, for listed companies and companies seeking financing in a public capital market, the new OHADA system requires IFRS Standards starting 1 January 2019.
+IFRS standards are optional for other public interest entities.